 Jayne Guertin is a human being, limited in time and space, struggling to free herself from all delusions.
 Sometimes she writes about some of her deceits and conflicts, as well as art, nature, domesticity, strange and mysterious moments, and terrible weaknesses.

 Jayne holds an MFA in creative writing and literature from the Bennington Writing Seminars, Bennington College.
-Her work has appeared, among other places, in EcoRI, Literary Mama, Brain Teen 2016 Issue (Brain Child Magazine), Lamplighter Magazine (a New Jersey alternative music and art publication), the Los Angeles Review of Books, PANK Magazine, Rhode Island Monthly, SmokeLong Quarterly, The Tishman Review, Yankee Magazine (where she is a contributing blogger), and the cover of Seeking It’s Own Level, an anthology of writings about water—including writings by Margaret Atwood, Lynne Sharon Schwartz, Bret Anthony Johnston, Jamie Quatro and many more.
+Her work has appeared, among other places, in EcoRI, Literary Mama, Brain Teen 2016 Issue (Brain Child Magazine), Lamplighter Magazine (a New Jersey alternative music and art publication), the Los Angeles Review of Books, PANK Magazine, Rhode Island Monthly, SmokeLong Quarterly, The Tishman Review, Yankee Magazine, and the cover of Seeking It’s Own Level, an anthology of writings about water—including writings by Margaret Atwood, Lynne Sharon Schwartz, Bret Anthony Johnston, Jamie Quatro and many more.
 Her nonfiction has been nominated for a Pushcart Prize, and for a Sundress Publication’s Best of the Net Anthology.

 Her online PORTFOLIO can be found at jayneguertin.com